nu11p01n73R/highlighter/README.md

 # ![Icon](icons/icon.png)  Highlighter

-Highlight text in webpages.
+Firefox plugin to highlight text in webpages.
 Select the text and right click to highlight with some color.
 `Ctrl+a` to highlight with random color